-Our revenue for the nine months ended September 30, 2021 and 2020 relates to the CARB-X and NIH grants and the RADx initiative.
-During the nine months ended September 30, 2021, \$7.0 million of revenue was recognized related to the completion of Stage 2 and Stage 3 milestones as part of the RADx initiative and \$0.3 million of revenue was recorded related to our NIH grant.
-During the nine months ended September 30, 2020, \$0.6 million, \$0.9 million, and \$9.3 million of revenue was recognized related to the CARB-X and NIH grants, and the RADx initiative, respectively.
+Grant revenue for the nine months ended September 30, 2022 and 2021 relates to the NIH grants and the RADx initiative.
+During the nine months ended September 30, 2022, \$0.7 million of revenue was recognized related to meeting milestones under our RADx initiative and \$0.3 million of revenue was recognized related to our NIH grant.
+During the nine months ended September 30, 2021, \$7.0 million of revenue was recognized related to the RADx initiative and \$0.3 million was recognized related to our NIH grant.
+The RADx initiative expired on January 30, 2022.